robbin-major/robbin-major/README.md

-- 👋 Hi, I’m @robbin-major
+# 👋 Hi, I’m @robbin-major

-- 👀 I’m interested in ...
-Traveling, acting, and dancing in all the clubs!
+I’m into stars, late-night TV binges, walking my dogs, and finding the best food spots.

-- 🌱 I’m currently learning ...
-How to make house wine
+Currently learning how to make house wine (aka hooch 🍷 because why not?)

-- 💞️ I’m looking to collaborate on ...
-ANYTHING that will futher my learning!
+I’m down to collaborate on anything that helps me grow, learn, and build a life with more freedom.

-- 📫 How to reach me ... robbin.major@gmail.com
+📫 robbin.major@gmail.com
 <!---
 robbin-major/robbin-major is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.